blitzarx1/egui_graphs/README.md

 * Customization and interactivity;
 * Ability to draw arbitrarily complex graphs with self-references, loops, etc.;
-* Widget does not modify the provided graph and properties; instead, it generates changes in case of any interactions which the client can apply.
+* Widget does not modify the provided graph and properties; instead, it generates changes, in case of any interactions, which the client can apply.

 ## Features
 <pre>